 Visa Free Countries in the Middle East

-While this is a history and culture filled part of the world, and an amazing region to travel to, I was only able to find one country that UK, United States, Canada and Australian passport holders could enter visa free.
+While this is a history and culture-filled part of the world, and an amazing region to travel to, I was only able to find one country that UK, United States, Canada and Australia passport holders could enter visa free.
 I did a considerable amount of research, but if I’m wrong, please leave a comment below.